phatak-dev/blog/_posts/2020-04-22-spark-3-datasource-v2-part-6.md

   override def capabilities(): util.Set[TableCapability] = Set(TableCapability.BATCH_WRITE,
     TableCapability.TRUNCATE).asJava

-  override def newWriteBuilder(logicalWriteInfo: LogicalWriteInfo): WriteBuilder = new MysqlWriterBuilder }
+  override def newWriteBuilder(logicalWriteInfo: LogicalWriteInfo): WriteBuilder
+           = new MysqlWriterBuilder
+}

 {% endhighlight %}

-Here we are hardcoding the table schema.
-Also we are exposing the wrtite capabalities as **BATCH_WRITE** and **TRUNCATE**.
+Here we are hard coding the table schema.
+Also we are exposing the write capabilities as **BATCH_WRITE** and **TRUNCATE**.

 ## MysqlWriterBuilder